Shifts can be scary. And shifts can create space for fantastic innovation.

 Looking back to the time of NEW’s founding, we recall that a disconcerting political shift gave way to the birth of a new kind of non-profit.
 The catalyst?
 The Reagan administration’s implementation of “trickle-down” economic policies and elimination of safety net programs affecting low-income families and single moms (a growing demographic at the time).

-A group of Latina activists began a conversation about why poverty exists, and why it was becoming generational in surrounding communities.
+A group of women activists began a conversation about why poverty exists, and why it was becoming generational in surrounding communities.
 These colleagues, NEW’s founding women, began to glare some very difficult truths in the face:

 - America’s economic development initiatives did not measure the reduction of poverty.